Astrology Guides

 4. Saturn Contacts

-Saturn aspects in synastry get a bad reputation, but they are what create lasting relationships.
+Saturn aspects in synastry get a bad reputation, but they're what create lasting relationships.
 Saturn is commitment, structure, and reality.
 Without Saturn contacts, a relationship may be fun but lack staying power.

 Saturn conjunct or trine someone's personal planets (Sun, Moon, Venus) creates a sense of duty and reliability.
 The Saturn person stabilizes the other.
 Saturn square personal planets creates a feeling of being judged or restricted.
 This aspect requires maturity from both people.